ttiny/phptestr/README.md

 will remain untraced.

 **Features:**
-- Easy to start and use, no dependecies to install.
+- Easy to start and use, no dependencies to install.
 - Short and uncomplicated tests.
 - Code coverage.
 - Stack traces for errors and exceptions with realtime source display.